 Applicants for admission must successfully pass a Level II Background check for eligibility for licensure or entry into a program or enrollment.
-Any person wishing to apply to a program who has been arrested or convicted of any offense other than a minor traffic violation should refer to the Florida Statues, Chapter 456 Health Professions and occupations, 456.03 (3) (a) and (b), Department; general licensing provisions.
+Any person wishing to apply to a program who has been arrested or convicted of any offense other than a minor traffic violation should refer to the Florida Statues, Chapter 456 Health Professions, and occupations, 456.03 (3) (a) and (b), Department; general licensing provisions.
 A negative report does not constitute a denial, nor does a positive report alone guarantee admission into the school.
-The student may submit any appeals to the Florida Board of Nursing, to follow with a clearance letter presented to the school for admission.